How to Calculate Veterans Pension

 Countable income includes income from most sources as well as from any eligible dependents.
 It generally includes earnings, disability and retirement payments, interest and dividend payments from annuities, and net income from farming or a business.
 Some expenses, such as unreimbursed medical expenses, may reduce your countable income.

-Net worth includes assets such as bank accounts, stocks, bonds, mutual funds, annuities, and any property other than your residence and a reasonable lot area.
+Net worth is the sum of a claimant’s or beneficiary’s assets and annual income.
 You should report all of your net worth.
 VA will determine whether your assets are of a sufficiently large amount that you could live off of them for a reasonable period of time.

 Your pension is calculated to be an amount equal to the difference between your countable family income and the annual pension limit set by Congress.